 Away from computing, Mr Craddock is a lover of all genres of film; particularly thrillers, science fiction, and action.
 He is also an avid reader of historical fiction and thrillers, having read almost the entire Ken Follet, Bernard Cornwell and Conn Iggulden canon!
 As a person of faith, Mr Craddock is a firm believer in the value of every person.
 He also serves as a community governor for Northfield Junior School in Coal Aston.

-Miss Amelia Roberts - Teacher of Art
+Miss A Roberts - Head of Art

 Qualifications: BA (hons) Fine Art, PGCE Art and Design